nik-ez/snowiq-docs/index.md

  <br>

-SNOWiQ is a Software as a Service (SaaS) solution that combines your internal reporting needs with the convenience of a public dashboard— two mobile applications and a citizen web portal that satisfies all your vehicle tracking, business intelligence, and communication needs.
+SNOWiQ is a Software as a Service (SaaS) solution that combines your internal reporting needs with the convenience of a public dashboard that satisfies all your vehicle tracking, business intelligence, and communication needs using two mobile applications and a citizen web portal.

 SNOWiQ is designed to meet the unique needs of fleet supervisors, snowplow operators, and the public they serve.